Skip to content

 Things to think about

-You’ll need to pre-book everything well in advance to avoid disappointment as it’s much busier than in January.
+You’ll need to pre-book everything well in advance to avoid disappointment, as it’s much busier than in January.

-Who should come during February
+Who should come in February?

 It’s the perfect month for families to enjoy skiing in France.
 Everything is set up to accommodate the little ones and older ones alike.